 Converting a Data Center to LED is a good thing.
 It can lower your energy bills, and provide efficient, bright high quality light that can be easily dimmed with motion sensors.
 However, getting the lighting right is not so easy.
 Picking the right fixture can be daunting with so many lights available.
 Picking the right fixture can be the difference between having great lighting in your data center and having a lighting problem.

 So how can you avoid the pitfalls of converting to LED?
 Consider creating a Data Center Lighting Plan.

-What is a Data Center Lighting Design?
+What’s a Data Center Lighting Plan?

-The photometric shows 7 rows of 11 27W LED 2X2 panel needed to achieve 40 fc with uniform light distribution.
+The lighting plan shows 7 rows, 11 columns of 27 Watt LED 2X2 panels.
+The plan shows 40 foot candles with uniform light distribution.

-Want a Free Data Center Lighting Design?
+Want a Free Data Center Lighting Plan?

 Tell us about your project.
 We will get back to you quickly. (we will keep you and your information private)